An Introduction to Cambridge Windsurfing

 If you’re the observant type you may have noticed that Cambridge isn’t a lake and tourists don’t have to swim down King’s Parade, so instead we windsurf in several other places.
 About 40 minutes drive away is Grafham Water, great for learning and on a windy day you can really blast along.

-Each term we head off to one or two events organised by other universities and the SWA – including the famed Aussie Kiss in Devon each October.
+Each term we head off to one or two events organised by other universities and the SWA – including the famed Aussie Kiss each October.
 We have a kit store, a veritable Aladdin’s cave of windsurfing kit (including some great beginner gear) from which we grab a trailer full of stuff for a day or weekend out.
 As you might have guessed from this, we do need as many car-owning members as we can get.
-So, if you do have a car, we are delighted to have you.
+So, if you have a car, we will be more than delighted to welcome you.

-If this all sounds good to you, best way to get into contact with us is to use use the form in the Contact Us section to add yourself to our mailing list.
-Also look out for us at the CUCrC stands at the Freshers Fair, underneath the CUCrC burgee banner or by the board and rig outside on Parkers Piece.
-To join the Club is £50 for the whole year, allowing you to come on any trip with us (although we do ask you chip in for fuel), and take part in CUCrC dinghy sailing and team racing should you wish to.
+If this all sounds good to you, best way to get into contact with us is to use use the form on our Get In Touch page to add yourself to our mailing list.
+Also look out for us at the CUCrC stands at the Sports and Freshers Fairs, underneath the CUCrC banner and burgee or by the board and rig outside on Parkers Piece.
+To Join the Club is £50 for the whole year, allowing you to come on any trip with us (although we do ask you chip in for fuel – around £5 for a return trip to Grafham).
+Your membership also allows you to take part in CUCrC kitesurfing, dinghy sailing and team racing should you wish to.

-Alternatively, if you just fancy a ‘taster’ session we run these the first Saturday and Sunday of the Michaelmas Term for just £15, which includes full use of all our lovely kit and of course our advice and tuition.
+Alternatively, if you just fancy a ‘taster’ session we run these the first Saturday and Sunday of the Michaelmas Term for just £16, which includes full use of all our lovely kit and of course our advice and tuition.
 In addition, £10 is knocked off your membership fee if you join the Club before the end of October.
-If you want to book a Taster Session or join the Club, just sign up on the Club’s membership management website.
+If you want to book a Taster Session, just sign up on our Book A Taster page.

 Our windsurfing activities range from teaching complete beginners through to taking part in international events.
 We have experienced wave-sailors in our ranks and several qualified instructors too.
 Trips include single days’ sailing, manic weekend missions, and full-on week holidays.
 We consistently produce good results on the university circuit.

 Off the water, we are even stronger.
-No-one we know parties quite as hard as us.
-We view the social side of windsurfing just as importantly as the sailing side, as it brings the Club together and makes everything more fun.
+No one we know parties quite as hard as us.
+We view the social side of windsurfing just as importantly as the sailing side, because it brings the Club together and makes everything more fun.

 I’ve never windsurfed before.
 How can I take part?